Top 10 Healthcare Marketing Trends to Follow

 We should also point out that the user experience (UX) is another critical feature that may need to be streamlined.

-Marketers must understand that creating an effective campaign will not necessarily guarantee a conversion.
+Marketers must understand that creating an effective campaign will not guarantee conversion.

 Instead, this is one portion of the overall buyer journey.
-Many customers will choose to walk away if the website in question is not correctly optimised.
+Many customers will choose to walk away if the website is not optimised.